emmituuk/Portfolio/README.md

 Hi!

 Here are a few small projects that I have done as part of DataCamp Career Tracks.
+Please note that the topics and instructions of the projects come directly from DataCamp, but I have produced the code myself.

 I have completed two Career Tracks: Data Analyst with Python and Data Analyst in SQL.

 <b>Data Analyst with Python</b>
 <ul>